gvwilson/sensibleadventures/nardica/nardica.md

 Other than that,
 they didn't see a single other vessel.
-"Governor's orders," Aunt Naggie told Iffy, passing her a hard-boiled egg doused in Mrs. Sandhu's special curry powder.
+"Governor's orders," Aunt Naggie told Iffy, passing her a hard-boiled egg.
 "That's what Jack says---everyone's been told to stay outta the way 'til we're berthed."

 Her meager lunch inside her,